QMeqGR/dgeom-maxima/README.txt

      coordinates in Minkowski signature without using the function ‘dg_cords’, the timelike coordinate must be the first element in the list for both ‘cords_in’ and ‘cords_ot’.

+ -- Function: dg_cords (<coordinate system>)
+     The function ‘dg_cords’ takes a predefined coordinate system name and sets the variables ‘cords_in’, ‘cords_tr’, ‘cords_ot’.
+     ‘cords_in’ are the input coordinates, ‘cords_tr’ are the transformation functions to the new or output coordinates, and ‘cords_ot’ are the output coordinates.
+To see the available predefined coordinate systems use ‘dg_cords(all)’.

      (%i1) dg_cords(rindler);
      (%o1)                                done